Stperrakis/skylineQueries/README.md

 # skylineQueries
-This algorithm calculates the skyline query at 2d space
+The algorithm calculates the skyline query for points in the two dimensional space.